Andrew-R-Lawler/redux-feedback-loop/README.md

     x - View 4: Comments!
 A text area for any comments and a next button that brings you to a review view.
 Only allow moving onto the next step if there was input. x - View 5: Review the feedback!
 Look over the information in the feedback form. include a submit button that submits the data into the database.
 On successful post route to a page that Thanks survey taker and prompts a button to leave more feedback clearing the form and starting from the beginning

+# Stretch Goals

+- [] Add a previous page button to each page that brings you back to the step before.
+- [] Implement Material UI and improve styling
+- [] Display feedback newest to oldest on /Admin route
+- [] Create a delete button that prompts for confirmation prior to sending a DELETE request
+- [] Add the ability to flag an existing feedback entry for review
+- [] Deploy the app on Heroku

 ## Description

 Your project description goes here.
 What problem did you solve?
 How did you solve it?